 |Quality of care indicators to be made publicly available and include staff hours, standardised statements of care for home care, and more transparent financial reporting.|

-Aged can also be substantially improved by:
+Aged care can also be substantially improved by:

 |Community-based residential and home services that are inter-connected, auspiced by local government and with local government playing a role in oversight|